What do we need to be aware of (especially regarding safety and COVID-19) before booking a tour?

 - Sturdy covered shoes suitable for walking over uneven ground – underfoot conditions are a hazard, especially on the walking track in the DOC Reserve and on the beach itself;

-- Food & drink (depending on the time of your trip, there is plenty of room on the trailers for a picnic lunch or dinner, or morning/afternoon tea – some people have even been known to bring breakfast on our early morning runs!)
+- Food & water, enough for the duration of the tour (there is plenty of room on the trailers for a picnic lunch or dinner, or morning/afternoon tea – some people have even been known to bring breakfast on our early morning runs!).
+Note: The water supply at the DOC Reserve is not guaranteed.

-NB: We sell bottled water & juice, and a few pre-packaged snacks at our ticket office.
-Clifton Bay Café is located across the road from our departure point, but please check their website for opening times.
-For coffee addicts, there is also a coffee cart (Brown Dog Espresso) located at the local Four Square.
+We sell bottled water (but for environmental reasons we do encourage you bring your own) and a few pre-packaged snacks at our ticket office.
+Hygge at Clifton Bay Cafe is located across the road from our departure point, and is generally open for most of our departure times and returns (but check their website for opening times).
+For coffee addicts, Brown Dog Espresso is located at the local Four Square supermarket, or Haumoana Coffee in nearby Haumoana village.

-Complimentary rubbish bags and sunscreen are provided at our ticket office (sunscreen is also available on-board the tractors).
+Complimentary sunscreen is provided at our ticket office and is also available on-board the tractors for re-application during the tour.
+Rain ponchos are also available for purchase.